More

 Software as a service refers to software products hosted in the cloud that customers can access online.
 Unlike traditional software, which needs to be physically installed, SaaS offerings are made available to customers from remote servers over the web via a browser.
 Common examples of SaaS include sales CRM systems, email marketing solutions, and project management applications.

 A SaaS product launch refers to the process of bringing a new software solution into the market, specifically designed with cloud-based accessibility in mind.
-First, one has to understand what SaaS products are and in what ways they differ from other models in order to develop a product launch strategy for this industry, be it B2B or B2C.
+First, one has to understand what SaaS products are and in what ways they differ from other models in order to develop a product launch strategy for this industry, be it B2B, such as a wholesale supplier’s services or B2C, such as services directly offered to end-customers.

 What Are the Stages of a SaaS Product Launch?